Our Lady of Mount-Carmel

 Notre-Dame: Revisioned

-Cyr acknowledged the rarity and potency of Notre-Dame’s rich French Acadian heritage and asserted the need for it to be preserved.
-Cyr was also aware that the curricula of formal teaching institutions in both public and private spheres were often inattentive to, or reluctant to, educate audiences on French Acadian history and culture within the wider discourses of American history.
+Cyr acknowledged the rarity and potency of Notre-Dame’s rich Acadian heritage and asserted the need for it to be preserved.
+Cyr was also aware that the curricula of formal teaching institutions in both public and private spheres were often inattentive to, or reluctant to, educate audiences on Acadian history and culture within the wider discourses of American history.
 This further strengthened his public appeal for Notre-Dame’s preservation, so much so Cyr became inclined to answer his own calls by aspiring to acquire the site from the Diocese of Portland and take on the ambitious endeavors needed for its safeguarding and advancement.

-After successfully purchasing the church rectory from Bishop O’Leary in 1978, it seemed Cyr’s aims to acquire Notre-Dame were inevitable–until a lawsuit was filed against the Bishop of Portland by a collective of Lille residents in 1979.
+After successfully purchasing the church rectory from Bishop O’Leary in 1978, it seemed Cyr’s aims to acquire Notre-Dame were inevitable, until a lawsuit was filed against the Bishop of Portland by a collective of Lille residents in 1979.
 Coining themselves as “La Fabrique,” these residents challenged the dignity and authority of both the Parish Council and the Church in their decision to sell the rectory to Cyr, as well as the barn on the church property to another Valley native, Norman Daigle.
 “La Fabrique” sought to have Notre-Dame reopened, citing the indelible imprint the site left on the community and, hence, the impropriety that is implicit in the decision to sell fragments of a former collectivist institution to private individuals.

 Though their intentions were commendable, the lawsuit was dismissed in 1983, with the court ruling the nature of the dispute as ecclesiastical more so than civil.

-On May 8, 1983, the Association culturelle et historique du Mont-Carmel was incorporated, whose sole purpose centered on saving the structure of the former Notre-Dame du Mont-Carmel.
-Bishop O’Leary offered to donate the church building and all of its contents to the association the following year.
+On May 8, 1983, L’Association culturelle et historique du Mont-Carmel was incorporated, whose sole purpose centered on saving the structure of the former Notre-Dame du Mont-Carmel.
+Bishop O’Leary offered to donate the church building and the majority of its contents to the association the following year.

 The legal assistance and benevolent provision of professional services from Houlton-based attorney, Richard Rhoda, was instrumental in precipitating this outcome.
 Cyr and the association’s other twenty-two board members from across northern and central Aroostook, as well as northwestern New Brunswick, formally accepted the Bishop’s donation.
-The Musée culturel du Mont-Carmel was thereby established.
+The Musée culturel du Mont-Carmel was established.

 The formation of various committees subsequently followed, each concentrating their efforts on various key areas (i.e., condition assessment, place-based research, genealogical tracing).
-Establishing what overall direction(s) the preservation efforts would adopt resulted in a paradoxically concordant outcome, for a unanimous consensus was swiftly reached amongst all committee members following the site’s acquisition: to restore Notre-Dame to its original state when it was first constructed in 1908-1909.
+Establishing what overall direction(s) the preservation efforts would adopt resulted in a paradoxically concordant outcome, for a unanimous consensus was swiftly reached amongst all committee members following the site’s acquisition: to restore Notre-Dame to its initial state when it was first constructed in 1908-1909.
 The onboarding of a heritage architect thereafter, who specialized in historic building conservation, proved instrumental in developing restoration plans and project prioritization.

 Contributors